BEYOND BREAKING BARRIERS (BBB) / VOZ ALTA

 I am a mom of three boys, a wife, a daughter, a sister, an immigrant, and a successful entrepreneur.
 I’ve been successful in my life because of many inspiring role models and a strong support circle.
 My parents where my biggest cheerleader and along the way I’ve met many mentors who have seen my potential and encouraged me to soar.
 Without boundaries.
 As a dallas resident and a successful woman I feel I ought to give back and continue this positive circle.
 BBB is a unique, one-of-a-kind initiative and as a board member of Bryan’s House I am honored to be a part of this important initiative.
 We are here to serve and break barriers so woman who especially need help can thrive!

-Paula Feinberg is a Managing Director, Partner and Founder of Viadoro Wealth and Philanthropic Strategies at Steward Partners where she and her team take care of multi-generational families in Dallas, New York, Houston and Latin America.
+Paula Feinberg is a Managing Director, Partner and Founder of Viadoro Wealth Management Group at Steward Partners where she and her team take care of multi-generational families in Dallas, New York, Houston and Latin America.
 She brings with her 30 years of experience in wealth building, philanthropic and investment strategies, and financial planning with a special compassion for families who have experienced loss and sudden wealth.
 Paula was born in Santiago, Chile and attended Loretto Academy preparatory.
 She received her Bachelor’s Degree from the University of Texas at El Paso in the Liberal Arts Honors Program where she was selected as the first Truman Scholar from UT El Paso.
 She lived in New York City for many years where she received her Masters in International and Public Affairs from Columbia University.
 Paula worked in the South Bronx on community and economic development projects and later was recruited as a Vice President by Citibank to direct public affairs for Manhattan and the Bronx.
 She spent 20 years with Citigroup in New York and Smith Barney before creating Viadoro Wealth and Philanthropic Strategies.
 She serves as a volunteer at St. Rita’s most Sundays and is a Board Member of Miles of Freedom, Bryan’s House in Dallas and the advisory committee of the Dallas Opera’s Hart Institute.
 She was a founding board member of Chiapas International which expanded micro-lending tools to the poorest women in Latin America by connecting philanthropic women in Dallas to the cause.
 Paula has one son, Agustin, who is 20.
 She is an avid traveler and loves cooking and dinner parties, yoga, reading, and the arts.
 She is also devoted to philanthropy that is based on policy and services that enrich and enhance the lives of women and children.

 My brothers and I were raised by a single mom who joined the military right out of high school because she knew that was her only chance at continuing her education and being able to support herself.
 And I think it’s because my mom never really had anyone to turn to when times were hard, that she taught me the importance of women helping women.
 This is why I’m honored to be a part of BBB where we’re determined to do just that.